carlgira/CarND-Advanced-Lane-Lines/README.md

 First, use the findChessboardCorners on each image to find all the coordinates of the corners of the chess board.
 If the board contains a number of specified corners, all the points are appended to a image list so it can be used later.
 Once this proccess ends, is possible to use all the corner points and a predefined grid of well spaced points, to find the distortion of the image using the calibrateCamera.

-The calibrate camera is able to return some camera cooefficients that can be used to undistord an image.
+The calibrateCamera function is able to return the camera distortion cooefficients that can be used to undistord an image.

+### Pipeline (single images)

+#### 1. Provide an example of a distortion-corrected image.

 The results after calibrating the camera is the next: